Can You Tan Through Water? Everything You Need To Know

 Deeper Water

-UVA rays and UVB rays can both do serious damage to the skin, especially if there is no protection on the skin.
+UVA rays and UVB rays can both cause serious damage to the skin, especially when there is no protection in place.

 How To Protect Your Skin Under Water